 When alarms are set off in the building, it will be a part of your security guard duties to investigate the cause of the alarms going off.
-If it is determined that someone is trying to break in or there is a fire in the building, it will be up to you to alert the fire department or the police.
+If determined that someone is trying to break in, or there is a fire in the building, it will be up to you to alert the fire department or the police.

 As a part of deterring criminal activity, you will likely need to patrol both commercial and industrial premises.
-You may even find yourself working for a university or public school system, which will also require patrolling the grounds in order to detect any obvious or subtle signs of mischief or even intrusion attempts.
+You may even find yourself working for a university or public school system, which will also require patrolling the grounds to detect any obvious or subtle signs of mischief or even intrusion attempts.

 And more; it’ll be up to you to verify their credentials and ensure that they comply with the rules of the building which, in some cases, could include walking through a metal detector.
-Unauthorized individuals or those who don’t sign out of the building when they leave will be your responsibility to handle in an effective manner.
+Unauthorized individuals or those who don’t sign out of the building when they leave will be your responsibility to handle in an efficient manner.

 Paperwork And Reports

-Your security guard duties could include keeping track of paperwork and other reports that are required by the business or the school district.
+Your security guard duties could include keeping track of paperwork and other reports required by the business or the school district.
 From daily activity reports to reports about property damage, equipment theft, or any other out-of-the-norm occurrences; it’ll be your responsibility to provide clear and concise information when needed.

 Security guard duties will vary greatly between companies and even school districts if you find yourself working as a school security guard.
 One thing remains constant, however.
-There is always going to be a need for highly trained competent security personnel.
+There is always going to be a need for highly trained, competent security personnel.